Stan Frankel: Career

 Frankel helped develop computational techniques used in the nuclear research taking place at the time, notably making some of the early calculations relating to the diffusion of neutrons in a critical assembly of uranium with Eldred Nelson.
 He joined the T (Theoretical) Division of the Manhattan Project at Los Alamos in 1943.
 His wife Mary Frankel was also hired to work as a human computer in the T Division.
 While at Los Alamos, Frankel and Nelson organized a group of scientists' wives, including Mary, to perform some of the repetitive calculations using Marchant and Friden desk calculators to divide the massive calculations required for the project.
 This became Group T-5 under New York University mathematician Donald Flanders when he arrived in the late summer of 1943.

 Mathematician Dana Mitchell noticed that the Marchant calculators broke under heavy use and persuaded Frankel and Nelson to order IBM 601 punched card machines.
-This experience led to Frankel' interest in the then-dawning field of digital computers.
+This experience led to Frankel's interest in the then-dawning field of digital computers.
 In August 1945, Frankel and Nick Metropolis traveled to the Moore School of Engineering in Pennsylvania to learn how to program the ENIAC computer.
 That fall they helped design a calculation that would determine the likelihood of being able to develop a fusion weapon.
 Edward Teller used the ENIAC results to prepare a report in the spring of 1946 that answered this question in the affirmative.